nf-core/website/CODE_OF_CONDUCT.md

 - Ask for consent before sharing another community member’s personal information (including photographs) on social media.
 - Be respectful of differing viewpoints and experiences.
 We are all here to learn from one another and a difference in opinion can present a good learning opportunity.
-- Celebrate your accomplishments at events!
+- Celebrate your accomplishments!
 (Get creative with your use of emojis 🎉 🥳 💯 🙌 !)
 - Demonstrate empathy towards other community members.
 (We don’t all have the same amount of time to dedicate to nf-core.
 If tasks are pending, don’t hesitate to gently remind members of your team.
 If you are leading a task, ask for help if you feel overwhelmed.)
 - Engage with and enquire after others.
 (This is especially important given the geographically remote nature of the nf-core community, so let’s do this the best we can)
 - Focus on what is best for the team and the community.
 (When in doubt, ask)
-- Graciously accept constructive criticism, yet be unafraid to question, deliberate, and learn.
+- Graciously accept feedback, yet be unafraid to question, deliberate, and learn.
 - Introduce yourself to members of the community.
 (We’ve all been outsiders and we know that talking to strangers can be hard for some, but remember we’re interested in getting to know you and your visions for open science!)
 - Show appreciation and **provide clear feedback**.
 (This is especially important because we don’t see each other in person and it can be harder to interpret subtleties.
-Also remember that not everyone understands a certain language to the same extent as you do, so **be clear in your communications to be kind.**)
+Also remember that not everyone understands a certain language to the same extent as you do, so **be clear in your communication to be kind.**)
 - Take breaks when you feel like you need them.
 - Using welcoming and inclusive language.
 (Participants are encouraged to display their chosen pronouns on Zoom or in communication on Slack.)

 ## nf-core frowns on 😕

-The following behaviours from any participants within the nf-core community (including the organisers) will be considered unacceptable under this code of conduct.
+The following behaviours from any participants within the nf-core community (including the organisers) will be considered unacceptable under this CoC.
 Engaging or advocating for any of the following could result in expulsion from nf-core workspaces.

 - Deliberate intimidation, stalking or following and sustained disruption of communication among participants of the community.
 This includes hijacking shared screens through actions such as using the annotate tool in conferencing software such as Zoom.
 - “Doxing” i.e. posting (or threatening to post) another person’s personal identifying information online.